AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    C. 0 0 0 0 22 23 0 32 33
    D. 33 32 0 23 22 0 0 0 0

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`This is the result if "reverse" was not specified`
+   A. This is the result if :ada:`reverse` was not specified
-   B. :explanation:`Start with last element (3,3) and work backwards`
+   B. Start with last element (3,3) and work backwards
-   C. :explanation:`This might be the result without "Default_Component_Value."
-(Zeroes may not be correct - could be any uninitialized value.)`
+   C. This might be the result without :ada:`Default_Component_Value.` (Zeroes may not be correct - could be any uninitialized value.)
-   D. :explanation:`Result without "Default_Component_Value" and "reverse"`
+   D. Result without :ada:`Default_Component_Value` and :ada:`reverse`

 ============
 Aggregates